d12frosted/elpa-mirror/nongnu/annotate-readme.txt

   the aforementioned variable (`annotate-file').
 This means than no more than a single database can be active for each Emacs session.

+  If an empty annotation database (in memory) is saved the database file is deleted instead, if `annotate-database-confirm-deletion' is non nil (the default) a confirmation action is asked to the user before actually remove the file from the file system.

+◊ 2.2.0.1 related customizable variable

+  • `annotate-file'
+  • `annotate-warn-if-hash-mismatch'
+  • `annotate-database-confirm-deletion'

+2.2.1 Non centralized database ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

   To use multiple database in the same Emacs session `annotate-file' should be made [buffer-local], see: [this thread] and, in particular [this message].

-  If an empty annotation database (in memory) is saved the database file is deleted instead, if `annotate-database-confirm-deletion' is non nil (the default) a confirmation action is asked to the user before actually remove the file from the file system.

-  Users of [no-littering] can take advantage of its packages generated files management.
+  Finally, if the customizable variable `annotate-file-buffer-local' is non-nil (default `nil'), for each annotated file an annotation database is saved under the same directory that contains the annotated file.

+  The name of the annotation database is built concatenating the name of the annotated file without the optional extension and the string value bound to the customizable variable `annotate-buffer-local-database-extension' (default: `notes'), example
+  follows:

+  ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
+   annotated file    annotations file
+  ────────────────────────────────────────
+   /home/user/foo.c  /home/user/foo.notes
+  ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

+  Important note: if `/home/user/foo.notes' exists, *will be overwritten*.

 [buffer-local]